Clownacy/clownlzss/README.md

   ground up with a focus on decompression speed on the Motorola 68000.
 This comes at a significant cost to compression ratio

+- GBA BIOS - LZSS compression as implemented in the Gameboy Advance BIOS.
+  Both normal and VRAM safe mode are supported.

 clownlzss utilises graph theory to perform optimal compression: naive "greedy algorithm" compressors prefer to compress the longest runs possible, but this does not guarantee the best compression ratio.
 Graph-based compressors resolve